kennethlarsen/kennethlarsen.github.io/README.md

-# muan.co
+# My website

-Code for https://muan.co/.
-Some of the content is updated via [a micropub server](https://github.com/muan/micropub-endpoint#micropub-endpoint).
+This is based on the wonderful website https://muan.co/.

 ## Development